tkrabel/bamboolib/installation/troubleshooting/with_virtual_environment.md

 ## Troubleshooting installation errors

 Please make sure that the following is correct:
-- you try to run bamboolib in a Jupyter Notebook and not Jupyter Lab.
+- you used a Jupyter Notebook and not Jupyter Lab.
-- you opened the Jupyter Notebook in the Chrome or Firefox browser.
-You don't use the Internet Explorer.
+- you opened the Jupyter Notebook with Google Chrome or Firefox.
+You don't use Internet Explorer.
 - the ipython notebook file you are working with is **not** called "bamboolib".
+- the virtual environment you created has a name that is different from your other virtual environments.

 If the installation still doesn't work, please continue reading.